111116/mac-typing-bongo-cat/README.md

 <img src="example.jpg" alt="use example" style="zoom: 50%;" />

+**NOTICE: This code has been reported by many to have compatibility issues.
+Use at your own risk.**

 A lovely cat that types for you.
 It's used as streaming overlay, with a borderless transparent background.
 You can also reskin it (and change the keys in `main.py`) to turn it into a mania-cat.

 works for **macOS only**.
 For Windows / Linux, check out [bongocat-osu](https://github.com/kuroni/bongocat-osu).